zhaoy37/zhaoy37.github.io/content/post/second-brain/index.md

 Create a personal knowledge base and share your knowledge with your peers.

-Hugo Blox web framework empowers you with one of the most flexible note-taking capabilities out there.
+Hugo Blox web framework empowers you with one of the most flexible note-taking capabilities out there

 Create a powerful knowledge base that works on top of a local folder of plain text Markdown files.